Semantic Geometric Fusion Multi-object Tracking and Lidar Odometry in Dynamic Environment: Experiment

-The experiment environment of the proposed framework is AMD® Ryzen 7 5800h (8 cores @3.2 GHz), 16GB RAM, ROS Melodic, and NVIDIA GeForce RTX 3070.
-We use absolute trajectory error (ATE) \cite{sturm2012benchmark}, relative rotation error (RRE), and relative translation error (RTE) \cite{geiger2012we} to evaluate overall accuracy and odometry drift for ego and object localization.
+The experimental environment of the proposed framework is AMD® Ryzen 7 5800h (8 cores @3.2 GHz), 16GB RAM, ROS Melodic, and NVIDIA GeForce RTX 3070.
+We use absolute trajectory error (ATE) \cite{sturm2012benchmark}, relative rotation error (RRE) and relative translation error (RTE) \cite{geiger2012we} to evaluate the accuracy and odometry drift of ego and object localization.
+The CLEAR MOT metric \cite{bernardin2008evaluating} is used to evaluate estimated accuracy and tracking object configurations consistently over time for multi-object tracking module.

+Note that our multi-object tracking module is performed in lidar coordinate.
+Therefore, the relative motion tracking ability of the object is evaluated.
+On the other hand, object trajectories in map coordinate evaluate the overall accuracy of ego localization and multi-object tracking module.

-To obtain a smooth and accurate 6-DOF ego pose ground-truth, we use the tightly coupled extended Kalman filter method proposed in \cite{moore2016generalized} to deal with GPS/IMU data in the KITTI-raw dataset.
-At the same time, combined with high-precision manual object annotation in Lidar coordinate, the ground truth of object pose in map coordinate can also be obtained.
-In addition, the object detection model proposed by 3DSSD \cite{yang20203dssd} is training based on the KITTI-object dataset.
-Therefore, experiments in this paper are carried out on a pre-trained model without adjustment.
+Furthermore, the point cloud in the KITTI-raw benchmark does not use known GPS/IMU information to correct motion distortion nor provides ground-truth trajectories that can be directly used for localization evaluation.
+For obtaining a smooth and accurate 6-DOF pose ground truth, we use the extended Kalman filter \cite{moore2016generalized} to process GPS/IMU data in the KITTI raw dataset.
+Combined with the high-precision artificial object annotation in lidar coordinate, the ground truth of object pose in map coordinate can be obtained.

-\subsection{Ego Odometry Localization Accuracy Experiment}

-The KITTI-raw dataset is used for the localization accuracy experiment with City sequences containing unknown dynamic semantic objects and Residential sequences containing unstructured scenes such as forests.

-Table 1 shows the experimental comparison results of A-LOAM, MLO(S) which only considers the semantic rejection method and MLO(S+G), which considers both semantic and geometric methods.
-Since the KITTI dataset only labels semantic objects within the camera's field of view, raw lidar scan should be input into the fusion perception module after cutting.
-Considering the random geometric consistency check algorithm in the MLO system, each sequence is run five times.

-It can be seen that MLO proposed in this paper achieves higher localization accuracy than A-LOAM in most sequences.
-Meanwhile, MLO(S+G) outperforms the other two frameworks on average, RRE and RTE.
-It is mainly because the introduction of geometric consistency check can filter out invalid high-noise features in the scene.
-For sequence 0926-0056, a train appears in the near field of view, which cannot be detected by the object detection module, and the two-step pose estimation algorithm increases the proportion of abnormal associations.
-MLO(S) exhibits apparent trajectory drift.
-On the other hand, high-speed trains can still be captured and eliminated by the geometric consistency check algorithm, which ensures the robustness of MLO(S+G) in unknown semantics scenes.

-We note that A-LOAM system performs poorly on 3 test sequences.
-Among them, sequence 0926-0014 contains many near-field moving vehicles in the front part of the dataset.
-Since A-LOAM does not refine the selection of extracted segment and surface features, features on the vehicle will also participate in localization and mapping work.
-The other two poor-performing sequences contain long forest and bush scenes, where surface features extracted from the background are not reliable enough.
-MLO system can effectively avoid this negative impact because of ground smoothness prior.
+\subsection{Ego odometry localization accuracy experiment}